 Other Things To Do in Melbourne City

-If you are travelling as a family, I’d recommend adding Melbourne Zoo into your itinerary.
+If you’re looking for things to do in Melbourne with kids, I’d recommend adding Melbourne Zoo into your itinerary.

 Melbourne Zoo is Australia’s oldest, dating back to 1862.
 It has over 320 animal species from around the world.